This bar serves to notify visitors of important updates

 Keywords: acetylene instability, acetylene storage, acetylene transport, acetylene cylinder cost, dissolved acetylene, porous mass

 Translation: Managing Acetylene Storage & Transport: Acetylene is inherently unstable and can decompose explosively if stored or transported above 15 psi (approximately 1 bar).
 This inherent instability necessitates specialized containment methods distinct from common fuel gases.
 Bulk transport and storage require specially designed cylinders incorporating a porous mass (like calcium silicate or infusorial earth) saturated with acetone or another solvent.
-This porous material significantly increases cylinder costs compared to standard propane cylinders (100−300 vs. 50−150).
+This porous material significantly increases cylinder costs compared to standard propane cylinders ($100−$300 vs. $50−$150).
 Shipping this porous material for cylinder manufacture adds complexity and expense.
 Furthermore, acetylene cylinders have a significantly shorter shelf life than inert gases like nitrogen.
 Companies should budget for cylinder replacement every few years.
 Transportation regulations for pressurized, unstable gases like acetylene are stringent.
-Accidents involving transport vehicles carrying acetylene pose extreme hazards and carry heavy fines (potentially exceeding 10,000 USD), alongside significant liability exposure.
+Accidents involving transport vehicles carrying acetylene pose extreme hazards and carry heavy fines (potentially exceeding $10,000), alongside significant liability exposure.
 These combined factors – specialized equipment, transport compliance, shorter lifespan, and accident risk – contribute substantially to the total cost of ownership.

 Section 3: High Operational Costs